NEW: Rescue efforts are at a frozen standstill just like stranded ship

 “The vessel is fine, it’s safe and everyone on board is very well,” expedition leader Chris Turney, a professor of climate change at University of New South Wales in Australia told CNN.
 “Morale is really high.”

-It got stuck in the ice on Monday night – 15 days after setting out on the second leg of its research trip.
+The ship got stuck in the ice on Monday night – 15 days after setting out on the second leg of its research trip.

 On Christmas morning, the ship sent a satellite distress signal after conditions failed to clear.